rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 fast-paced client-server games synchronize their game state across multiple clients.
 Just like [backroll-rs] and [GGRS], each CrystalOrb client predicts the next game state without waiting for other remote players' inputs to arrive.
-Unlike backroll-rs's and GGRS's peer-to-peer approach, CrystalOrb relies on having a server to send snapshots of the entire game state to each client, and each client unconditionally rolls-back to that snapshot.
+Unlike backroll-rs's and GGRS's peer-to-peer approach which only send input data between its peers, CrystalOrb relies on having a server to send authoritative snapshots of the entire game state to each client.
+In response, each client unconditionally rolls-back to that snapshot.
 Although this may lead to higher network and memory usage, it means that CrystalOrb clients can join and leave at any time, and games that cannot guarantee full-determinism can